AkisueAtsushi/shell_utilities/README.md

 ### ping_check.sh

 Description:
-　To check ping status. try to ping to the destination IP until succeess.
-　once it gets successed, never try to ping again, before the limit comes.
+　To check ping status. try to ping to the destination IP until succeess or the limit comes. once it gets successed, never try to ping again, before the limit comes.

 Usage: